The world became a much more accessible place for me, way before the internet brought us into each other’s living rooms.

 It’s a shame we all get so much junk mail these days.
 I believe it has almost spoilt the thrill of finding a letter or long-awaited publication on the mat.
 Most of my mail is electronic now, though I do subscribe to a writers’ magazine that is delivered monthly, and I still feel that frisson of excitement when I see it lying there, pristine, untouched and ready to be read.

-By the time I approached my tenth birthday, I had replaced ‘Judy’ with ‘Bunty’.
-Previously my sister’s preferred read, it had long been my favourite of the comics and was an inheritance from her when she moved to something more worthy of her teen years.
+By the time I approached my tenth birthday, I had replaced ‘Judy’ with ‘Bunty’ Previously my sister’s preferred read, it had long been my favourite of the comics and was an inheritance from her when she moved to something more worthy of her teen years.

-Some time in 1968, I was reading the letters’ page when I spotted an article, just a paragraph deep, offering readers the chance to find a pen friend in America.
+[In February 1968], I was reading the letters’ page when I spotted an article, just a paragraph deep, offering readers the chance to find a pen friend in America.
 I filled in the form, included details of my preferred hobbies and begged a stamp (a second-class English stamp) from my mother and posted it.
 It didn’t matter that the address was a foreign one.
 It did not occur to me that the postage would be too little.
 I felt confident I would receive a reply.

 The weeks went by.